emilk/bon/README.md

 	0x80 0x80 0x80 0x80 0x80 0x80 0x80 0x80 0x80 0x00

 The block can then be written and once done, and we know how large the block ended up becoming, the encoder could go back and change that VLQ size to any value (less than 2^64)

+# CRC
+BON files can optionally include a CRC-32 for verifying message integrity.
+The CRC is the standard CRC-32 [used in PNG](http://www.w3.org/TR/PNG/#D-CRCAppendix) and [GZIP](http://www.faqs.org/rfcs/rfc1952.html).
+This CRC32 is computed on the entire BON file up to (and NOT including) the first FOOTER_CRC.

+The FOOTER_CRC replaces the standard footer (FOOTER) in a way so that the last byte of any BON file is either FOOTER or FOOTER_CRC.
+This enables a BON reader to ensure a BON file has a CRC, and if so to verify it before parsing the file.
+To do this, the reader simply calculate the CRC of all but the last *six* bytes, and compare it to the CRC stored in the BON file.

+The CRC is always stoed in little endian.